(Christine Grand Favre & Veronique Lees - Fanichet)

 - Support women’s empowerment

-In Bolivia, violence against women is still sadly very widespread.
+In many countries, violence against women is still sadly very widespread.
 By giving them the opportunity to work and earn a decent income, we help these women get a more secure life and gain independence.

 - Preserve ecosystem and local environment

-In this part of the world where climate change is important, we guarantee the sustainable use of natural resources to create our 100% natural scarf.
+In this part of the world where climate change is important, we guarantee the sustainable use of natural resources to create the unique products we propose.